Arpita98Patnaik/SDLC_Team4_HealthyMe/1_Requirements/Readme.md

 ### Disadvantages
 * **May be inaccurate:** Fitness app rely to a large extend on the data provided by the user and may sometimes be inaccurate in case the user data is not updated frequently and accurately.
-* **May or may not be helpful:** Unlike a paid membership at the Gym where a trainer ensures you achieve your workout goals fitness app rely on the user to make a concious effort else there would be no scope for improvement in the users lifestyle.
+* **May or may not be helpful:** Unlike a paid membership at the Gym where a trainer ensures you achieve your workout goals fitness app rely on the user to make a conscious effort else there would be no scope for improvement in the user's lifestyle.
 * **May be unregulated and sometimes harmful:** As of now there are multiple fitness apps availabe to be downloaded for free online but a majority of these apps are unregulated and do not have set standards due to which there is o certain assurance that the recomended plan might benifit the user.

 ## Cost and Features